microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/plannerrecurrenceschedule.md

 ---
 title: "plannerRecurrenceSchedule resource type"
-description: "Represents the schedule for recurrence for a Planner task in Microsoft 365."
+description: "Represents the schedule for recurrence of a Planner task in Microsoft 365."
 author: "DaMoksha"
 ms.localizationpriority: medium
 ms.prod: "planner"